 For this, we're assuming that you've already paid for a news server.
 News servers generally create your user login information and send them in an email that includes the Internet addresses of the servers that you will be able to use for downloading.
 If you need help, contact support.

-You're going to want use SSL connections for privacy, which will offer you a secured connection.
+You're going to want to set Newsbin to use SSL connections for privacy, which will offer you a secured connection.
 This is especially true if you plan on uploading anything to a newsgroup!

 Next, you'll verify your login credentials.
 Again, these should be in your verification email.
 You can simply copy and paste them into the text boxes.
 If you receive an error, try typing this information in by hand as copying and pasting can sometimes carry over an extra space without being noticed.
 If you still receive an error, contact support.

 Register & Create Your Newsbin License

 Note: This section only applies if you do not have an account through Usenet Storm.
 If you do, then your Newsbin software is automatically registered and fully licensed.